bertilmuth/being/README.md

 # Getting started
 The easiest way to get started is by [cloning the samples](https://github.com/bertilmuth/being-samples), and adapting them.
-You need:
+You need to define:
-* A service interface and implementation
+* The service API and implementation
-* An aggregate and its event-sourced behavior
+* The aggregate and its event-sourced behavior
 * A few configuration settings

 Then you can run your service.

 You can find a runnable sample project containing the code below [here](https://github.com/bertilmuth/being-samples/tree/main/greetuser).

-# The service interface and implementation
+# The service API and implementation
-## Service interface
+## The service API
 Let's define the service interface for a simple service that responds to a GET request with the greeting *Hello, Joe!*